ScottHMcKean/dab_example/README.md

 hatch run pip install -r dev-requirements.txt
 ```

+## Development

+### Interactive Development in Cursor
+To run code interactively in Cursor:
+1. Press `Cmd/Ctrl + I` to open the interactive window
+2. Select the Python interpreter from your Hatch environment
+   - Usually located in `.venv/bin/python` or similar
+3. Write or paste code snippets and press `Shift + Enter` to run them

+You can also run selected code by:
+1. Highlighting the code you want to run
+2. Press `Cmd/Ctrl + Enter` to execute it in the interactive window

 ## Running Tests
 To run tests using `pytest`, run `pytest` in the terminal.